 Regarding reports of a problem with Pieps DSP (‘Pro’ and ‘Sport’) avalanche transceivers accidentally turning off.

-We’ve always said that the best avalanche transceiver is the one you know well and practiced with.
-The expert advice that we’ve seen and heard (especially the one below from BeaconReviews.com) regarding the specific issues here have led us to add: systematically physically inspect and confirm the switch (‘on/off ‘as well as ‘send/search’) is locked.
+We’ve always said that the best avalanche transceiver is the one you know well and have practised with.
+The expert advice that we’ve seen and heard (especially the one below from BeaconReviews.com) regarding the specific issues here have led us to add: Systematically physically inspect and confirm the switch (‘on/off ‘as well as ‘send/search’) is locked.

-On a personal note, I have observed over the years that many/most people get into the habit of treating their avalanche transceivers as an afterthought – a formality to be checked as quick as possible before heading out and packed away at the end of the day.
-I have left mine on ‘search’ more than once after the partner check with my group in the morning… If we all take a few extra intimate moments with our transceivers each day, we will have a better chance of noticing at the end of the day that a unit has turned itself off, for example, and prevent these infrequent but tragic events.
+On a personal note, I’ve observed over the years that many/most people get into the habit of treating their avalanche transceivers as an afterthought – a formality to be checked as quick as possible before heading out and packed away at the end of the day.
+More than once, I have left mine on ‘search’ after the partner check with my group in the morning… If we all take a few extra intimate moments with our transceivers each day, we will have a better chance of noticing at the end of the day that a unit has turned itself off, for example, and prevent these infrequent but tragic events.

-The transceiver training courses that we offer in the UK and France will be emphasizing these be intimate with your transceiver points from now on… the in-person courses will be resuming once lockdown is lifted!
+The transceiver training courses that we offer in the UK and France will be emphasizing these be intimate with your transceiver points from now on… the in-person courses have started up again!

-In the mean time, our next virtual Essentials Talk is on the near horizon: Sunday 15 November at 5 pm for part 1 then Sunday 22 November at 5 pm for part 2.
+In the mean time, our next virtual Essentials Talk is on the near horizon: Sunday 13 December at 5 pm UK time for part 1 then Sunday 20 December at 5 pm UK time for part 2.
 These talks are aimed at all off-piste / touring enthusiasts: a point of departure for beginners; a training guide for those more experienced and a client training framework for pros.

 Here is a credible objective report that has come out about this specific issue.
 It has been validated by international avalanche institutions such as the American Avalanche Association.
 You can read a summary below and the full report from BeaconReviews.com here: